zen-code-symphony/reactconcepts/README.md

 - [Vite](https://vitejs.dev/) as the build tool and local dev server.
 It enables rapid development by leveraging native ES module imports, offers HMR for instantaneous updates, and provides optimized bundling for production deployment.
 - [ESLint](https://eslint.org/) for static code analysis.
 It identifies and fix code errors, maintain code consistency, and enforce coding standards.
 - [Prettier](https://prettier.io/) for code formatting.
 It automatically formats code in a consistent style (opinionated), simplifying the process of maintaining a cohesive codebase across dev teams.
-- [VSCode](https://code.visualstudio.com/) as the code editor.
+- [VS Code](https://code.visualstudio.com/) as the code editor.
 It includes extensions for ESLint, Prettier etc.
 - [npm](https://www.npmjs.com/) as the JavaScript package manager.

 Below is a high-level diagram that depicts how all the above pieces fit together: